 (For, e.g., the heat equation, we have $V=\m{H10}\hookrightarrow \m{L2}=H$ and $a(t;u,v) = (\nabla u,\nabla v)$.)
-Just as in the stationary case, this can be expressed equivalently in weak form (using the fact that functions in $W(V,V^*)$ are continuous in time).
+Just as in the stationary case, we now formulate this in fully variational or weak form.
 For simplicity, assume $u_0 = 0$ (the inhomogeneous case can be treated in the same fashion as inhomogeneous Dirichlet conditions) and consider the Banach spaces

 such that $Y^* =\m{L2T}{V^*}$.
 Setting

 and

 we look for $u\in X$ such that